Loch Ness Monster: Seiches and wakes

 Loch Ness, because of its long, straight shape, is subject to unusual ripples affecting its surface.
 A seiche is a large oscillation of a lake, caused by water reverting to its natural level after being blown to one end of the lake (resulting in a standing wave); the Loch Ness oscillation period is 31.5 minutes.
 Earthquakes in Scotland are too weak to cause observable seiches, but extremely massive earthquakes far away could cause large waves.
 The seiche created in Loch Ness by the catastrophic 1755 Lisbon earthquake was reportedly "so violent as to threaten destruction to some houses built on the sides of it", while the 1761 aftershock caused two-foot (60 cm) waves.
 However, no sightings of the monster were reported in 1755.

 Optical effects

-Wind conditions can give a choppy, matte appearance to the water with calm patches appearing dark from the shore (reflecting the mountains).
-In 1979 W. H. Lehn showed that atmospheric refraction could distort the shape and size of objects and animals, and later published a photograph of a mirage of a rock on Lake Winnipeg that resembled a head and neck.
+Wind conditions can give a choppy, matt appearance to the water with calm patches appearing dark from the shore (reflecting the mountains and clouds).
+In 1979, W. H. Lehn showed that atmospheric refraction could distort the shape and size of objects and animals, and later published a photograph of a mirage of a rock on Lake Winnipeg that resembled a head and neck.